Solving the Scattering Problem for Open Wave-Guide Networks, I Fundamental Solutions and Integral Equations: The Bi-infinite Case

 for certain functions $f,$ which includes, but is not limited to compactly supported functions.

 In this section we use the Fourier transform in the $x_1$-variable and basic ODE theory to construct the kernels for these operators where we usually take

-Much of this material consists of well known results from the theory of second order ODE.

 It would be more standard to consider the spectral theory and resolvent of the operator $\Delta+q(x_2).$ However our analysis relies on detailed analyticity properties of the kernel of $(\Delta+q+k_1^2+i\delta)$ for $\delta>0,$ which is why we consider the shifted operator.
-The substance of these results generalizes easily to piecewise continuous functions, $q(x_2),$ with support in $[-d,d],$ which we will consider in a later publication.
+The substance of these results generalizes easily to piecewise continuous functions, $q(x_2),$ with support in $[-d,d].$